kubernetes/community/contributors/devel/flexvolume.md

 ```

 #### Wait for attach:
 Wait for the volume to be attached on the remote node.
 On success, the path to the device is returned.
 Called from both Kubelet & Controller manager.
+The timeout should be 10m (based on https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/volumemanager/volume_manager.go#L88 )

 ```
 <driver executable> waitforattach <mount device> <json options>